Sophie (book series): Characters

 Andrew – A farmer's son who is the same age as Sophie.
-When Sophie discovers he is a farmer's son, she sets out to make friends with him, in declaration that if she can't have a farm of her own she will marry Andrew and inherit his father's farm when he retires ('Sophie Hits Six').
-However, when Sophie reveals her plan to marry Andrew he is watching Television and simply replies "Oh, alright" to everything she says, thus is unaware of his fate ('Sophie Is Seven').
-Just before Sophie moves away she reminds him of her fixed plan for their future together.
+When Sophie discovers he is a farmer's son, she immediately sets out to make friends with him, in declaration that if she can't have a farm of her own, she will marry Andrew and inherit his father's farm when he retires or dies ('Sophie Hits Six').
+However, when Sophie reveals her plan to marry Andrew, he is watching Television and inattentively replies "Oh, alright" to everything she says, thus is unaware of his fate ('Sophie Is Seven').
+Just before Sophie moves away to Scotland, she reminds him of her fixed plan for their future together and to keep saving his pocket money.
 Andrew however remains glued to a sports channel on television, apparently uninterested anymore in farming talk or at all bothered that his 'fiancé's' is moving away.
-Sophie then decided to call of her engagement to Andrew after inheriting a farm of her own in Aunt Al's will. ('Sophie's Lucky').
+This is made evident when he's says "goodbye" to Sophie and is "Plainly anxious" to get back to his television program.
+Sophie then decided to call off her engagement to Andrew after inheriting a farm of her own in Aunt Al's will. ('Sophie's Lucky').

 Tomboy – Sophie's first pet.
 She first appears in the book 'Sophie's Tom', on Sophie's fifth birthday (Christmas Day, 1991).
 She is mistakenly identified as a male by Sophie, on the basis that she is greedy like a boy.
 Tomboy is a coal black cat, and was originally named Tom by Sophie (who is unaware at this point that all male cats are called toms).
 However, when she gives birth to four kittens Aunt Al comes up with a new name - Tomboy - on the grounds that a Tomboy is a 'high-spirited girl who likes romping around' ('Sophie Hits Six'), as Sophie's cat does.
 Sophie initially decides the kittens are all queens, naming them 'Molly, Dolly, Holly and Polly'.
 However, it is later discovered that only one of them - Dolly - is a queen, identified as such by her tortoiseshell pattern, unique to queens.
 Two of Tomboy's kittens - both toms - are rehomed by strangers.
 One kitten - the only female, named 'Dolly' by Sophie - goes to Meg Morris, who pays five pounds for her at Sophie's specification.
 Dolly and Meg Morris reappear in 'Sophie Hits Six', when Sophie begins riding lessons at Meg's stables.
 The last of Tomboy's kittens is given to Aunt Al, with its name being changed from 'Polly' to 'Ollie' in keeping with its gender.
 Tomboy is subsequently spayed, much to Sophie's disappointment, as she had wanted to breed kittens to raise money for her farm ('Sophie Hits Six').